pengfei99/Onyxia-Demos/README.md

 - spark_data_curation.ipynb: A notebook that illustrate a data curation workflow.
 If **hive-metastore** is enabled, the curated table will be referenced automatically in the [data catalog](https://atlas.lab.sspcloud.fr/index.html#!/search).

+#### Spark on gpu

+To run spark on gpu, the docker image requires special dependencies.
+So we need to launch a special service called **Rapidsai**.
+The work directory is **rapidsai/work**, You need to clone your notebook there.

 - spark_on_gpu.ipynb: A notebook that illustrate how to use gpu to do calculations.

 Note the jupyter service in datalab proivdes a **spark ui**, but it's deactivate by default.
 You need to activate when you launched the service.